Tigers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Paul Goldschmidt and Matt Vierling will be among the stars on display when the St. Louis Cardinals face the Detroit Tigers on Saturday at 2:15 PM ET, at Busch Stadium.
+Alex Faedo gets the nod on the mound for the Detroit Tigers in the final of a three-game series against the St. Louis Cardinals and Paul Goldschmidt on Sunday at 2:15 PM ET.

-The favored Cardinals have -210 moneyline odds to win against the underdog Tigers, who are listed at +170.
-The total is 8.5 runs for this contest.
+The favored Cardinals have -200 moneyline odds to win against the underdog Tigers, who are listed at +165.
+A 9.5-run total has been listed for this matchup.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.